Robinson: The Journey: Demos

 Crytek first showed their early work in the game in the form of two VR demos, titled Back to Dinosaur Island and Back to Dinosaur Island 2.
 Back to Dinosaur Island was first shown at Gamescom 2014, and both demos were later released for free for the Oculus Rift.

 Reception

-Robinson: The Journey received mixed reviews, according to review aggregator Metacritic.
+Robinson: The Journey received mixed reviews, according to review aggregator website Metacritic.